tholonia/iching_cli/book/v2/markdown/hexagram_45.md

 #### In the heart of an untamed jungle, Antonio, a visionary engineer, yearned to harness the river’s boundless energy.
 The river burst forth from the mountains with a wild, exuberant force, weaving through the dense foliage and whispering alluring secrets of its potential.
 Antonio’s dream was to build a grand dam, a masterpiece of human ingenuity that would transform the land and empower the people.

 Antonio spent years studying the river’s rhythms, sketching plans beneath the mosquito-riddled canopy’s tendrils.
 His thoughts were consumed by the pulse of water, imagining how each drop could be a note in his symphonic creation.
-However, Nature had a different design—unpredictable floods and shifting earth challenged Antonio, forcing him to adapt his aspirations.
+However, Nature had a different design, unpredictable floods and shifting earth challenged Antonio, forcing him to adapt his aspirations.

 As the dam rose, tension grew between Antonio's model of control and the river’s innate wildness.
 Despite his efforts to anchor it, the river pushed back with elemental defiance.
 Yet, Antonio realized the river’s rebellion was not opposition but a dance of creation, urging partnership rather than conquest.